snakemake/snakemake-executor-plugin-slurm/docs/further.md

 3. On the command-line, via the [arguments `--default-resources <resource>=<value>`, `--set-resources <rule_name>:<resource>=<value>` and `--set-threads <rule_name>:<resource>=<value>`](https://snakemake.readthedocs.io/en/stable/executing/cli.html#snakemake.cli-get_argument_parser-execution).

 On each of these levels, you can set rule-specific limits via `set-resources` and [`set-threads` (for cpus)](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads).
-In profiles and on the command line, you can additionally [set default limits for `default-resources` across all rules](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#default-resources).
+In profiles and on the command line, you can additionalladministrators See the [snakemake documentation on profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) for further details.
-Rule-specific limits will always take precedence over default limits, and workflow-specific profiles will take precedence over system- and user-wide profiles.

-Where exactly to set resources and configurations can depend on your role.
-For example, system administators might want to set useful defaults in a system-wide `.yaml` profile.
-In contrast, users might want to set defaults in their user or workflow profiles, or even adjust them for a particular workflow run .
-See the [snakemake documentation on profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) for further details.

 #### Dynamic Resource Specification

-Where to set configurations can also depend on how generically we are able to set them.
-Using [dynamic resource specification](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#dynamic-resources), we can generalize resource requirements.
-This can mean that the respective resources can be set in a rule in the workflow, and end-users will not have to worry about setting them for their analysis-specific workflow instance.

-Classical examples are determining the memory requirement based on the size of input files, or increasing the runtime with every `attempt` of running a job (if [`--retries` is greater than `0`](https://snakemake.readthedocs.io/en/stable/executing/cli.html#snakemake.cli-get_argument_parser-behavior)).
+Where to set configurations can also depend on how generically we are able to set them.administrators based on the size of input files, or increasing the runtime with every `attempt` of running a job (if [`--retries` is greater than `0`](https://snakemake.readthedocs.io/en/stable/executing/cli.html#snakemake.cli-get_argument_parser-behavior)).
 [There are detailed examples for these in the snakemake documentation.](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#dynamic-resources)